Image Carousel with 5 slides

 CBIPS programs start with small-group research projects on topics selected by the Fellows.
 Done in partnership with municipal agencies or leading private sector engineering and construction management firms, the analysis is directed at real-life, real-time challenges facing New York City and other urban centers worldwide.
 Research is presented at weekly seminars in the CBIPS Studio Lab so that faculty and others in the program, including other Fellows, can comment and question assumptions.
 Research is augmented by site visits to construction sites and recently completed buildings and infrastructure projects in NYC, and by national and international field studies.

 Multidisciplinary practice defines the integration of infrastructure projects that create assets for governments, businesses, and organizations.
 The Center for Buildings, Infrastructure and Public Space creates partnership opportunities through curriculum, research, and application strategies that can help reinvent how we deliver sustainable, resilient and secure projects for the future.
 Particular areas of emphasis during the 2020-21 academic year centered on the future of New York City and other global centers, focusing on public space, green buildings, and the future of residential and commercial real estate.
 The impact of the COVID-19 pandemic and the acceleration of changes in technology, communications and the AEC Industry were featured.

 The Center for Buildings, Infrastructure and Public Space at Columbia University’s Fu Foundation School of Engineering and Applied Science was launched on October 2, 2018.
 The CBIPS seeks to identify how best to design, construct, and manage buildings, infrastructure, and civic space, emphasizing social impact, sustainability, and resiliency, along with cost, schedule, quality, and safety.
 Using interdisciplinary research methodologies, we search for ways to create and connect legacy buildings, needed infrastructure, and planned development to improve the quality of life.
-We pursue ways to catalyze economic success and urban innovation to help define the future of cities.
+Our Advisory Board helps catalyze research on urban innovations that help define the future of cities.